-- 1. Identify key elements of a Catholic and Mercy education, including the core value outcomes of Trocaire College (mercy, dignity, service, holistic education) - 2.
-Articulate the vital connection between compassionate service to others and our Mercy heritage of meeting the unmet need
+- Identify key elements of a Catholic and Mercy education, including the core value outcomes of Trocaire College (mercy, dignity, service, and holistic education). - Articulate the vital connection between compassionate service to others and our Mercy heritage of meeting unmet needs.

-Outcomes will be assessed, measured, and reported to the Vice President of Enrollment & Student Affairs.
+Outcomes will be assessed, measured, and reported to the vice president of enrollment & student affairs.
 Students in all programs (Certificate, Associate, and Baccalaureate) must complete at least one (1) MAP learning experience prior to completing their program in order to be eligible to graduate.
 MAP is a tuition-free, non-credit, value-added, co-curricular learning experience.
 MAP provides service opportunities that integrate the College's mission through an action-reflection approach that connects service to a student's career path.
 MAP is a program of the Student Affairs Division.